Lux-CC/streamlit-getting-started/README.md

-# What's New in Snowflake? - README
+# What's New in Snowflake?

 ## Goal of the App